ifd3f/infra/nixos/README.md

 # NixOS stuff

-I have no idea what I'm doing halp
+I have some idea what I'm doing now

 ## Sources of inspiration